Giskard-AI/giskard-hub/script-docs/oss/sdk/business.rst

    **🚀 Is every single business failure too much for you?**

-   Try our enterprise-grade solution with a **free trial**.
+   Try our enterprise-grade solution with a **trial**.
 Get access to advanced business logic validation, team collaboration, continuous red teaming, and more.

-   `Request your free enterprise trial today </start/enterprise-trial.html>`_ and see the difference for yourself!
+   `Request your enterprise trial today </start/enterprise-trial.html>`_ and see the difference for yourself!

 Customizing business failure testing